Frequently Asked Questions

 As per RBI, an Indian can buy currency only if he/she is travelling abroad by providing his/her travel documents.

 Yes, the foreign exchange limit remains the same as for adults.
-All travel documents and pan card of the parent is required.
+All travel documents and pan card required.

 Permissible foreign exchange can be drawn 60 days in advance..

 5. Which are the two different countries for which Forex cannot be released?

 Nepal and Bhutan

 6. Can different purposes can be combined to buy currency?

 Yes.
 But the limit in the currency remains only 3000 USD even if travel is combined.

 7. Can I retain currency if my trip is cancelled or postponed?

 If the trip is cancelled, the foreign exchange drawn for the specific reason must be surrendered within 90 days from the date of purchase.
 If the trip is postponed, Forex can be retained if the postponed journey commences within 60 days from the date of purchase.